Lexicon

 via Daron Acemoglu

 Acemoglu's observation: historically, automation displaced labor in specific tasks but created new tasks; reinstatement dominated displacement.
-The net effect was job creation in complementary activities—maintenance, design, coordination—that the automation could not perform.
+The net effect was job creation in complementary activities — maintenance, design, coordination — that the automation could not perform.
 The paradox for the agentic economy: new tasks may be automatable at the moment of creation if they have high verification-to-computation ratios.
-When cognitive capability commoditizes, the reinstatement frontier may narrow—tasks that previously required human judgment become model-servable.
+When cognitive capability commoditizes, the reinstatement frontier may narrow.
 If automation outruns reinstatement, the historical pattern breaks; Baumol sectors absorb displaced labor only if they remain resistant to cognitive substitution.

 Right to Verify